-For employee-related self-insurance, obtain each fiscal year's documentation to establish what premium costs would have been, had commercial insurance for total coverage been purchased, OR determine the ceiling based on 10% of the payroll for the employees eligible for receipt of the particular coverage/benefit.
+For employee-related self-insurance, obtain each fiscal year's documentation to establish what premium costs would have been if commercial insurance for total coverage had been purchased OR determine the ceiling based on 10% of the payroll for the employees eligible for receipt of the particular coverage/benefit.

-For non-employee-related self-insurance, document the cost that would have been incurred if the item were fully insured.
+For non-employee-related self-insurance, document the cost that would have been incurred if an item were fully insured.
 Documentation must include bids from two commercial carriers and documented bids must be obtained at least once every three years.